bluefeet3/Personal-Vault/Stellar Nuclear Reactions.md

 Last step can take 3 different forms.
 The PPL chain just described is the most probable one.
 It produces 91% of the energy in the sun.

 ### The Carbon Cycle
-Above 20 million degrees and for stars with mass 1.5 times that of the sun, the dominant cycle is the CNO.
+Above 20 million degrees and for stars with mass 1.3 times that of the sun, the dominant cycle is the [[CNO Cycle]].

 The CNO reaction rate increases with temperature.